Skip to Main Content

 • In the year 2000...

-• There were 1.12 vehicles per licensed driver in the US.
-(Source)
+• There were more vehicles in the U.S. than licensed drivers (source)

 • HEALTH CARE PERSONAL EXPENDITURES